sonic-net/DASH/documentation/general/dash-sonic-hld.md

 		-  If the tag field is empty, ACL rule must match ANY tag or NO tag.
 	- The tag list size depends on the SAI implementation capability.
 It is fixed during initialization based on the capability value returned by SAI implementation.
 - Deleting ACL group is permitted as long as it is not bind to an ENI.
 It is not expected for application to delete individual rules prior to deleting a group.
 Implementation is expected to delete/free all resources when application triggers an ACL group delete.
 - ACL rules are not expected to have both tags and prefixes of same type configured in the same rule.
-For e.g, same Rule shall not have both src tag and src prefix configured, but it is possible to have src tag and dst prefix or vice-versa
+For e.g, same rule shall not have both src tag and src prefix configured, but it is possible to have src tag and dst prefix or vice-versa
 - Counters can be attached to ACL rules optionally for retrieving the number of connections/flows.
 It is not required to get the packet/byte counter as in the traditional model.
 A new SAI counter type shall be required for this.

 # 2 Packet Flows